DigitalFinanceAndWorldSIG-DAO/Privacy-Preserving-Computing/README.md

 ## Claim bounty

-Contact us.
+Contact us on Wechat (ID: wxid_hmb9bh2xph7s22).
 We will confirm the allocating of bounty to you after communication.
 You will be invited into the sharing group for further researches and progress updates.

+## Join ResearchDAO

+Everyone in any background and experience is welcomed to join our ResearchDAO.
+Contact us on Wechat (ID: wxid_hmb9bh2xph7s22)!